guidobouman/panelsnap/README.md

 `keyboardNavigation.previousPanelKey`:
 Boolean telling the plugin wether or not keyboard navigation should wrap around the begining and end of the panelset.

+`strictContainerSelection`:
+Boolean telling the plugin wether or not container selection should be strict. (immediate descendant)

 ## Attaching a menu